northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 #.
 Write a script that processes a single file and submits it multiple times, once for each file, with the filename accepted as a parameter.
 #.
 Use a job array, which allows you to apply a single-file script to a large set of input files without putting undue stress on the scheduler.

-In summary: (**1**) can be challenging to parallelize effectively;  (**2**) can create a large number of jobs, potentially putting undue stress on the job scheduler;  (**3**) can be helpful when developing a script that works well for both single and large groups of files.
+In summary: (**1**) can be challenging to parallelize effectively; (**2**) can create many jobs, potentially putting undue stress on the job scheduler; (**3**) can be helpful when developing a script that works well for both single and large groups of files.
 Furthermore, all sub-jobs in the array share the same base job ID, making it easy to group and organize your workflow.

 Using Slurm job arrays can simplify job management and streamline your workflow, mainly when dealing with large sets of identical tasks.